On coproducts of operator $\mathcal{A}$-systems

 We are now able to go back to the examples of graph operator systems and answer the question on whether the coproduct of two graph operator systems is again a graph operator system (since it is a $\mathcal{D}_{n}$-bimodule).

 \begin{proposition} The coproduct of two graph operator systems is not necessarily a graph operator system.
 That is, there exist two graph operator systems whose coproduct is not completely order isomorphic to any operator system $ \Ss_{G'} \subseteq M_{k}$ that is a bimodule over $ \Dd_{k}$ for some $ k \in \N$.
-In fact, this coproduct cannot even be represented faithfully on a finite dimensional Hilbert space. \end{proposition} \begin{proof} Let $G$ be the complete graph on 2 vertices.
+In fact, this coproduct cannot even be completely order isomorphic to any operator system acting on a finite dimensional Hilbert space. \end{proposition} \begin{proof} Let $G$ be the complete graph on 2 vertices.
 Let $\Ss_{G}$ be its graph operator system and consider two copies of $ \Ss_{G}$.
 Let $ \Ss_{G} \oplus_{\Dd_{2}} \Ss_{G}$ be their coproduct over $ \Dd_{2}$.
 Note that the graph operator system $\Ss_{G}$ is in fact all 2 by 2 scalar matrices, i.e. $ \Ss_{G}= M_{2}$ and $\Ss_{G} \oplus_{\Dd_{2}} \Ss_{G} = M_{2} \oplus_{\Dd_{2}} M_{2} $ .

 Assume that $M_{2} \oplus_{\Dd_{2}} M_{2} $ is completely order isomorphic with a graph operator system $ \Ss_{G'}$ with $ \Dd_{k} \subseteq \Ss_{G'} \subseteq M_{k}$ that is a bimodule over $ \Dd_{k}$ for some $ k \in \N$.
 Hence